FEBRUARY 4 - BIRTHS

 Clyde W. Tombaugh

-American astronomer who discovered the planet Pluto, which he photographed on 23 Jan 1930, the only planet discovered in the twentieth century, after a systematic search instigated by the predictions of other astronomers.
-Tombaugh was 24 years of age when he made this discovery at Lowell Observatory in Flagstaff, Ariz.
-He also discovered several clusters of stars and galaxies, studied the apparent distribution of extragalactic nebulae, and made observations of the surfaces of Mars, Venus, Jupiter, Saturn, and the Moon.
+Clyde William Tombaugh was an American astronomer who discovered Pluto, then known as a planet.
+He was 24 years old, working at Lowell Observatory, Flagstaff, Arizona, when he located it on 13 Mar 1930.
+He was comparing a photographic plate taken on 23 Jan 1930, with another made a few days later, and saw a star-like speck that changed position between them.
+Thus ended a decades-long systematic search instigated by the predictions of other astronomers.
+Tombaugh also discovered several clusters of stars and galaxies, studied the apparent distribution of extragalactic nebulae, and made observations of the surfaces of Mars, Venus, Jupiter, Saturn, and the Moon.
 Born of poor farmers, his first telescope was made of parts from worn-out farming equipment.
+Pluto was the only planet discovered in the 20th century, and the only one found by an American.«

 Charles A. Lindbergh

-Charles A(ugustus) Lindbergh was a famous American aviator, remembered for the first nonstop solo flight across the Atlantic (1927).
+Charles Augustus Lindbergh was an American aviator who is famous for making the first nonstop solo flight across the Atlantic (1927).
 He first served as an apprentice to a barnstormer, performing as a wingwalker and parachute jumper.
 Then, he purchasing a war surplus Jenny trainer, made his first solo flight and barnstormed himself for about a year.
 Later, he became the first air mail pilot between Chicago, Ill., and St, Louis, Mo.
 On 20 May 1927, Lindbergh left New York for Paris, carrying sandwiches and water.
 He decided against carrying a parachute and radio in favor of more gasoline.
-He fought fog, icing and drowsiness.
-He landed 21 May, 33-1/2 hours later, in Paris after a 3,600 mile flight.«
+He fought fog, icing and drowsiness, and landed in Paris on 21 May, after 33½ hours on his 3,600 mile flight.« more

 Friedrich Hund